Back to UMRA Recipe Book Contents

 Add garlic and potatoes and cook for a further 5 minutes.

-Add white wine and stock and cook for 25 minutes or until the potatoes are falling.
+Add white wine and stock and cook for 25 minutes or until the potatoes

 Blend until smooth.